ga-wdi-boston/js-dom-assessment/diagnostic.md

 Please give two examples of things that are commonly confused for the DOM.

 <!-- your answer starts here -->
+The DOM is commonly confused with the HTML we write, and with the code we can see when we "View Source" in the browser.
+The DOM is neither of these things.
 <!-- your answer ends here -->

 ## Question 7